VickyNaishorua/DS-ML-Labs/WEEK-2/README.md

 my_tuple = ('milk', 'sugar', 'cinnamon', 'oats', 'sugar')
 ```

-Tuples can also be created using the tuple() constructor.

 ### Tuple Methods

 count() – Returns how many times a value appears